-In this minor five major topics in public health are discussed: occupational health, sexual health, physical activity, nutrition, and drugs and addiction.
+In this minor five major topics in health are discussed: occupational health, sexual health, physical activity, nutrition, and drugs and addiction.
 Each health topic will be discussed from various viewpoints: physiological, psychological, societal, social-cultural, and ethical viewpoint.
 The minor is advanced and interdisciplinary and consists of five courses, each discussing a current health topic.

 Sexual Health: Threats and Opportunities: In this course, the focus will also be on opportunities of sexual behavior, such as creating new life and enjoying the presence of the other, being either male or female.
 Ethical dilemmas in relation to new methods of artificial human reproduction are discussed.
 Information is presented on sexual identity, transforming one’s identity and its relation to health.

 Food for Thought: In this course we will discuss determinants such as sensory aspects of food (taste), portion size, social-cultural aspects and sustainability.
 In addition, students will design and perform their own small-scale research project on determinants of food consumption.

 Moving Matters in Health: The course ‘Moving matters in health’ introduces theoretical concepts and empirical methods and findings in the domain of exercise and its relation to (psychological and physiological) health.

 Drugs and Addiction: The course will allow students to become familiar with the epidemiology, psychology, neurobiology, psychopharmacology and therapy of addictive behaviour with a focus on nicotine, psychostimulant, heroin, cannabis and alcohol addiction as well as compulsive gambling.
 Political and societal aspects of addictive behaviour will also be addressed.For specific details about the courses, please check our study guide.